ahorsedesignedbyacommittee/NumberCrunching/README.md

 --------------------------------------------------
 ## eratosthenes.c

-A simple implementation of the classic "sieve of Eratosthenes" algorith to find primes.
+A simple implementation of the classic "sieve of Eratosthenes" algorithm to find primes.
 There's no user interaction; upon start, it will proceed to print all primes up to a predefined ceiling.
 It will also print the number of primes found.
 To change the ceiling, modify the CEILING macro in the preprocessor.

 ### Version 1.0, June 2022